-It is highly recommended that the Nebraska Real Estate Candidate Handbook be reviewed, with special attention given to the content outlines, before taking the examination.
+It is highly recommended that the Alabama Real Estate Candidate Handbook be reviewed, with special attention given to the content outlines, before taking the examination.

-Individuals who wish to obtain a real estate license in the state of Nebraska must:
+Individuals who wish to obtain a real estate license in the state of Alabama must:

-1. Apply for a license, and exam authorization.
+1. Pre-register for a license.

-Before taking an examination, candidates must complete all pre-licensing or qualifying education with the Nebraska Real Estate Commission.
-When the application requirements are met, and confirmation of course completion is received, authorization files will be sent to Pearson VUE and an authorization to test will be sent to the candidate via email.
+Before taking an examination, candidates must complete all pre-licensing or qualifying education and pre-register with the Alabama Real Estate Commission.
+When the pre-registration requirements are met, and confirmation of course completion is received, authorization files will be sent to Pearson VUE and an authorization to test will be sent to the candidate via email.